-The purpose of training is to prepare a student for immediate employment in the broadcast field upon graduation.
+The purpose of training is to prepare a student for immediate employment in the field of study upon graduation.
 Because of this, grading is administered to correlate the student's level of achievement on test and studio projects, mid-terms, and final exams.
 The student is furnished a progress report at the end of each semester.

-SATISFACTORY ACADEMIC PROGRESS STATEMENT
+SATISFACTORY ACADEMIC PROGRESS POLICY